d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 * Instance segmentation is also called simultaneous detection and segmentation.
 This method attempts to identify the pixel-level regions of each object instance in an image.
 In contrast to semantic segmentation, instance segmentation not only distinguishes semantics, but also different object instances.
 If an image contains two dogs, instance segmentation will distinguish which pixels belong to which dog.

-## Pascal VOC2012 Semantic Segmentation Dataset
+## The Pascal VOC2012 Semantic Segmentation Dataset

 In the semantic segmentation field, one important dataset is [Pascal VOC2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/).
 To better understand this dataset, we must first import the package or module needed for the experiment.